-You’re also sharing in 30 years of tradition while reaching thousands of Texans through advertising, consumer outreach, and media relations.
+You’re also sharing in over 30 years of tradition while reaching thousands of Texans through advertising, consumer outreach, and media relations.
 Southwest Airlines, McDonald’s, Coca-Cola and Sweet Leaf Tea are just a few of the famous partners who have helped us keep Texas looking great while increasing their visibility across the state.

 Businesses, organizations, groups, schools, and universities of all sizes are welcome to participate.
 Interested?
 Contact us to get your group involved.

 The Austin City Limits Festival brings the hottest musical acts to Zilker Park in Austin every year.
 The ACL Festival allows the Don’t mess with Texas program to set up a booth as part of the Greening Program at the festival, as well as place the iconic blue, white and red trash barrels around the park.